Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 ## Tasks

-Based on [key concepts](../concepts/key-concepts.md), this tutorial will show an implementation of the particle filter by performing the recursive update in two steps:
+This tutorial will show an implementation of a particle filter by performing the recursive update in two steps:

 * [Prediction](#15-prediction)
 * [Update](#16-update)